elotroalex/cahier-anf/README.md

-# ...Et les chiens se taisaient
+# Cahier d'un retour au pays natal (1939 typescript)

-A repository, exhibit and edition of Aimé Césaire's typescript ".....
-Et les chiens se taisaient."
+A repository, exhibit and edition of Aimé Césaire's typescript "Cahier d'un retour au pays natal."

-This is also a prototype that combines Wax and Ed.
+This project is built with Wax and Ed.